A topic from the subject of Kinetics in Chemistry.

 Effect of Temperature on Reaction Rate

-The rate of a chemical reaction is the rate at which reactants are converted into products.
-Temperature has a significant effect on reaction rate, as it affects the kinetic energy of the reactants.
-According to Arrhenius equation, the rate constant (k) of a reaction is directly proportional to the exponential of the negative activation energy (Ea) divided by the absolute temperature (T):
+The rate of a chemical reaction is the speed at which reactants are converted into products.
+Temperature significantly affects reaction rate by influencing the kinetic energy of the reactants.
+According to the Arrhenius equation, the rate constant (k) of a reaction is directly proportional to the exponential of the negative activation energy (Ea) divided by the absolute temperature (T):

 Where: